 If you have more masculine sexual essence, then you will be attracted to a more feminine lover.
 By feminine essence I mean to describe the feeling of light, which feels as love and shines as all life.
 A feminine lover will splay open as radiance, full of life-force, yearning to open as love and receive your deep love.
 A feminine lover’s smile can literally light up your life and inspire your heart.
 Most women and some men have a more feminine sexual essence.
 (And please: having a more feminine sexual essence has nothing to do with juvenile notions of manhood, or a lack thereof.)

 If your sexual essence is more feminine, then you will be attracted to a more masculine lover.
 By masculine here I mean to describe the quality of consciousness.
 In this context consciousness is manifested as a deep and penetrating presence.
-A masculine lover will take you and ravish you with deep and intense loving.
+A masculine lover will take and ravish you with deep and intense loving.
 A masculine lover can crack you open and expose the heart of a moment with humor.

-If you are like most people, heterosexual and homosexual, then you don’6t have a balanced sexual essence (though a few believe they do).
+If you are like most people, heterosexual and homosexual, then you don’t have a balanced sexual essence (though a few believe they do).
 Everybody has some feminine and masculine characteristics -- especially on the surface.
 But deep down where it really matters, in the heart of your heart’s desires, your sexual essence is probably quite noticeably more masculine or more feminine.
 Deep down you desire to ravish or be ravished sexually, whether or not you that opportunity to enjoy this depth of loving in your life.

-The masculine and the feminine are the Yin and Yang of love’s play -- they attract each other like magnet.
+The masculine and the feminine are the Yin and Yang of love’s play -- they attract each other like magnets.
 Because of that, you will attract a lover whose essence is your polar opposite, a lover who, deep down, wants to take what your enjoy giving, who wants to give what you enjoy taking.

 In moments of deep connection and communion, the masculine and feminine open as an extraordinary gift -- two facets of one jewel, two facets of one reality.
 But in the more mundane moments, the shallower, everyday-dust-of-life moments, their differences can clash.
 For example, when trying to communicate something verbally, the masculine wants to understand the problem and get to the point, looking for a conversation that will travel as straight a line from point A to point B and hopefully with a resolution when all is fucking said and done.
 The feminine sees talking as it would a dance, as a way to connect to feeling, to be together, enjoying the currents of a shared life-energy.